 A good first step is to take an inventory of all the home and kitchen products you own to see how many of them are made of plastic.
 I did this and realized over half of our home was made of plastic, especially the items used in the kitchen.
 This is a good practice because it gives you an idea of your overall use of plastic so you know what you can replace with more renewable, eco-friendly products.

 One of the most common plastic products I found in my home were… my kids’ toys!
 Almost everything we’ve purchased over the years is made of plastic, which was a big shocker for me.
 So from that day forward, we decided to always donate plastic (and non-plastic) toys to charity from time to time, so they can be reused by those that need them most.
-A win for our local community and global environment!
+A win for our local community and the global environment!

 We also decided to take a trip to our local recycling plant as a little field trip so we could learn about the plastic recycling process.
 This really opened our eyes to how much plastic ends up as waste versus being recycled, which encouraged us even more to reduce our use of plastic.
-Immediately after that field trip, we bought a recycling bin for our house and signed up for weekly pick up service.
+Immediately after that field trip, we bought a recycling bin for our house and signed up for a weekly pick up service.

 The great part about reusing existing plastic products is that it delays the fact it may end up in a landfill and increases the number of uses our plastic products have.
 Even small efforts can have a huge effect on our planet, and if this encourages others to do the same, then we’re happy knowing we’ve helped.

 What do the 3 Rs stand for?
 The 3 Rs stand for reduce, reuse, and recycle.
 Reduce means to lower the use of plastic, reuse means to increase the number of times you use your existing plastic products, and recycle means to properly dispose of plastic products.